Stephen Mallozzi

 Stephen John Mallozzi (born January 15, 2001) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
-2/22 Ford F-150 for Reaume Brothers Racing.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 33 Ford F-150 for Team Reaume.
 He also competes in late model racing and has previously competed part-time in the NASCAR Xfinity Series.

 Mallozzi started competing in childhood by racing go-karts at the age of nine.
 After winning various karting championships, he abruptly stopped racing when his father was diagnosed with terminal cancer.
 After spending most of his college years working in various journalism and law fields, he eventually returned to racing, citing motivation from his father.
 Initially joining RBR in 2021 as a development driver, he later made a one-off Truck Series start for the team the following year.
 He later raced in more Truck Series races in 2023 for both RBR and AM Racing.

 Early life

 Early racing career

 Mallozzi was born to Stephen Anthony Mallozzi (born 1971) and Melissa Marie Miller (born 1970).
 Mallozzi stated that he became a fan of auto racing when he was three years old, while watching auto racing on television.
 His interest in auto racing grew after playing NASCAR Thunder 2004, Mario Kart, and a "bunch of [other auto racing] games".
 Mallozzi, with assistance from his father, later went to a local go-kart track at the age of nine years old and raced his first event.
 By the age of eleven, he had started to race go-karts on a frequent scale.

 During his karting career, Mallozzi won multiple Northeast Karting Challenge championships, which earned him a spot to race overseas in Portugal for the United States.
 His go-karting career lasted around five years; before a scheduled race in 2016, his father was diagnosed with terminal lung cancer, with his father only given six months to live.
 As a result of the diagnosis, Mallozzi decided to step away from auto racing.